Abdelaali-Djouambi/documentation/Javascript-es6.md

   ...person
 }
 ```
--Note that the copies are shallow and the nested objects are shared between the copies
+- Note that the copies are shallow and the nested objects are shared between the copies